NOAA-EMC/UPP/docs/AddNewVariable.rst

                 a.
 NOAA users can email Andrew.Benjamin@noaa.gov with the following information for your new
                     variable: variable definition, unit, and what Grib2 discipline and category you think this variable should belong to.
-Boi will define your new variable in the `NCEP Grib2 Table
+Andrew will define your new variable in the `NCEP Grib2 Table
                     <https://www.nco.ncep.noaa.gov/pmb/docs/grib2/grib2_doc/grib2_table4-2.shtml>`_ and
                     inform you of the Grib2 discipline and category numbers you should use.

                 b.
-Contact with Boi to update parm/params_grib2_tbl_new.text with your new variable and generate a params_grib2_tbl_new which lists in alphabetical order to improve post processing efficiency.
+Contact with Andrew to update parm/params_grib2_tbl_new.text with your new variable and generate a params_grib2_tbl_new which lists in alphabetical order to improve post processing efficiency.